The Minimax Risk in Testing Uniformity over Large Alphabets under Missing-Ball Alternatives: Introduction

-Our setting is related to non-parametric hypothesis testing on densities \cite{ingster1987minimax,ermakov1990asymptotically,ingster1993asymptotically,lepski1999minimax,balakrishnan2019hypothesis} and to testing for the uniformity under the multinomial model mentioned earlier \cite{diaconis1989methods,batu2001testing,paninski2008coincidence,balakrishnan2018hypothesis}.
-In these contexts, \cite{ingster1993asymptotically,ingster2003nonparametric} characterized the minimax risk when each sequence in the alternative is a binned version of a smooth density function as in \eqref{eq:unifom} and showed that the minimax test is based on the chisquared statistic.
-Similar results under assumptions other than smoothness and some different alternatives can be found in \cite{ermakov1998asymptotic}.
+The minimax risk in the case $N = o(n)$ is well-known and follows from the minimaxity of the chi-squared test (c.f. \cite[Ch.
+1]{ingster2003nonparametric}).
+The focus of this paper is the case $n = o(N)$.
+This setting is related to non-parametric hypothesis testing on densities \cite{ingster1987minimax,ermakov1990asymptotically,ingster1993asymptotically,lepski1999minimax,balakrishnan2019hypothesis} and to testing for the uniformity under the multinomial model mentioned earlier \cite{diaconis1989methods,batu2001testing,paninski2008coincidence,balakrishnan2018hypothesis}.
+In these contexts, \cite{ingster1993asymptotically,ingster2003nonparametric} characterized the minimax risk when each sequence in the alternative is a binned version of a smooth density function as in \eqref{eq:uniform} and showed that the minimax test is based on the chi-squared statistic.
+Similar results under assumptions other than smoothness and some different alternatives can be found in \cite{ermakov1998asymptotic}, including asymptotic minimaxity of the chi-squared test under $\ell_2$ alternatives.
 In recent years, works originating from the field of property testing in computer science \cite{ron2008property,goldreich_2017} focused on testing uniformity against discrete distribution alternatives that do not necessarily arise as binned versions of smooth densities \cite{batu2001testing,paninski2008coincidence,diakonikolas2016new,acharya2018improved,waggoner2015lp}.
-Instead, they may be unrestricted or obey other properties \cite{rubinfeld2005testing,diakonikolas2014testing,gs009}, and typically focus on the case of $n$ much smaller than $N$, denoted as the ``sub-linear'' regime.
+Instead, they may be unrestricted or obey other properties \cite{rubinfeld2005testing,diakonikolas2014testing,gs009}, and typically focus on the case $p=1$.
 These works characterized estimators' optimal rate of convergence, e.g., the number of samples guaranteeing vanishing minimax risk in the other problem parameters.
-Nevertheless, these previous works neither provide the minimax asymptotic risk nor the minimax test which remained open problems.
-The present work aims to fill these gaps under the Poisson model.
+Nevertheless, these previous works neither provide the asymptotic minimax risk nor identify the minimax test in either the Poisson or multinomial setting, which have remained open problems.
+The present work delivers the minimax risk in both settings.